Charlotte Rankin, NHSN Conservation Officer, introduces bee diversity and the species that can be discovered in the North East.

 Honeybees and Bumblebees are the bees most familiar to us, yet these bees account for just ten-percent of over 250 bee species in Britain and Ireland.
+Here in the North East, there are around 100 bee species known from the region.
 The vast majority of bee species are known as solitary bees, and as their name suggests, these bees do not live in colonies.
 To add to this diversity are the ‘cuckoo bees’ that, like the bird, exploit the hard work of their preferred species.
 Here is a look into the different lives that these bees lead.

 The domesticated honeybee (Apis mellifera) is the only honeybee species in the UK.
 Usually in man-made hives, honeybee colonies are very large with a queen and thousands of female workers.
 The workers collect pollen and nectar for the hive, the latter stored as honey for supporting the colony during the winter months.
 The duties of workers can include house-keeping, foraging, nursing, ventilating and guarding the hive.
 This depends on the age of the workers and the requirements of the colony.

 Honeybees are well-known for their ingenious way of communicating a food source, known as the ‘waggle-dance’.
 Upon discovery of a particularly good food source, a worker will ‘waggle-dance’ back at the hive to inform others on the duration and distance to the food source.

 Eggs destined to become new queens are fed ‘royal jelly’ during their development.
 Colonies reproduce by swarming, whereby the old queen leaves her hive with thousands of workers and sets up another colony elsewhere.
 The new queen produced at the old hive will start to lay eggs once mated.

 Bumblebees are familiar and much-loved bees, but most would be surprised to learn that there are 24 different species in the UK.
 There are 21 bumblebee species known from the North East: 17 of these are regarded as present in the region.